entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/backing-up-and-restoring-your-environment.md

 docker push <YOUR-USER>/entando-de-app-wildfly:<YOUR-VERSION>
 ```

 9. Now we need to create the new Entando application.
-Use the standard [Manual Install steps](../../docs/getting-started.md#manual-install) put please note the following adjustment required to use your specific _entando-de-app_ image.
+Use the standard [Manual Install steps](../../docs/getting-started/#manual-install) but please note the following adjustment required to use your specific _entando-de-app_ image.
 When you get to the _Install namespace scoped resources step_, you'll need to modify the yaml instead of installing it directly.
 First get a local copy:
 ```
  curl -sfL https://raw.githubusercontent.com/entando/entando-releases/v6.3.2/dist/ge-1-1-6/namespace-scoped-deployment/orig/namespace-resources.yaml > namespace-resources.yaml
 ```